Features new to Windows XP: Start menu

-With Windows XP, the Start button has been updated to support Fitts's law.
+With Windows XP, the Start button has an updated appearance and is larger, making it faster to mouse over to it and click it.
 To help the user access a wider range of common destinations more easily from a single location, the Start menu was expanded to two columns; the left column focuses on the user's installed applications, while the right column provides access to the user's documents, and system links which were previously located on the desktop.
 Links to the My Documents, My Pictures and other special folders are brought to the fore.
 The My Computer and My Network Places (Network Neighborhood in Windows 95 and 98) icons were also moved off the Desktop and into the Start menu, making it easier to access these icons while a number of applications are open and so that the desktop remains clean.
 Moreover, these links can be configured to expand as a cascading menu.
 Frequently used programs are automatically displayed in the left column, newly installed programs are highlighted, and the user may opt to "pin" programs to the start menu so that they are always accessible without having to navigate through the Programs folders.
-The default internet browser and default email program are pinned to the Start menu.
+The default web browser and default email program are pinned to the Start menu.
 The Start menu is fully customizable, links can be added or removed; the number of frequently used programs to display can be set.
 The All Programs menu expands like the classic Start menu to utilize the entire screen but can be set to scroll programs.
 The user's name and user's account picture are also shown on the Start menu.